How to Get the Best Military Cruise Discount (And Why Who Books It Matters)

 Norwegian Cruise Line — Strong Military Program, Flexible Stacking

-NCL’s military cruise discount extends to active duty, veterans, retired military, National Guard, Reserves, and immediate family members.
-The discount can come as a fare reduction or onboard credit depending on the sailing.
+NCL’s military cruise discount extends to active duty, veterans, retired military, National Guard, and Reserves who register at ncl.com/military.
+The discount can come as a fare reduction or onboard credit, depending on the sailing.
 NCL’s Free at Sea promotions can sometimes be combined with military pricing, making it one of the stronger value options for Caribbean and Alaska itineraries.

 Princess Cruises — Best Tiered Military Onboard Credit